JobParado/Sunny-Steps/README.md

 Hazard system (spikes)
 Collision-based death and restart
 Simple animations using Unity Animator
-Complete playable level from start to finish
+Complete playable 3 levels from start to finish

 📚 What I Learned